-Other Adults - Miss Litchfield, Miss Houghton
+Other Adults - Miss Houghton, Miss Palmer

 Weekly Homework Information

 -Homework Books, Set every week (Maths one week, English the next) on a Friday.
-In for the following Thursday.
+In for the following Friday.
 These books are extremely precious and it is important they are kept safe and neat.
 The tasks set in them will link with the weeks work.